 2.1.
-We will continue to use our genotyping capability to advance the BT gene introgression for Muruca resistance with our SNP marker panel.
+We will continue to use our genotyping capability to advance the BT gene introgression for Maruca resistance with our SNP marker panel.
 Genotyping was initiated in FY14 primarily focused on background selection with genome-wide markers in segregating progeny of backcross breeding populations in Burkina Faso and Ghana.
-The goal is to expedite the selection of lines with the highest percentage of elite recurrent parent content in each country (e.g., improvement of elite variety IT97K-499-35 in Ghana and several elite local varieties in Burkina Faso, including Moussa Local, Gourgou 3, 7 and 11, IT98K-205-8 and KVX 745-11P).
-We are genotyping Burkina Faso BC3 and Ghana BC2 progenies in FY14 and our plan for FY15 is to continue with additional rounds of SNP genotyping on the next generation of breeding lines.
-In FY15 the new 60,000-SNP Illumina iSelect genotyping panel developed under the USAID Innovation Lab for Climate Resilient Cowpea will be applied to the most advanced BC lines for selection.
+The goal is to expedite the selection of lines with the highest percentage of elite recurrent parent content in each country (e.g., improvement of elite variety IT97K-499-35 in Ghana and several elite local varieties in Burkina Faso, including Moussa Local, Gourgou 3, 7 and 11, Nafi, and IT98K-205-8).
+We are genotyping Burkina Faso BC5 and Ghana BC2 progenies in FY15 and our plan for FY16 is to continue with additional rounds of SNP genotyping on the next generation of breeding lines.
+In FY15 the new 49,000-SNP Illumina iSelect genotyping panel developed under the USAID Innovation Lab for Climate Resilient Cowpea will be applied to the most advanced BC lines for selection.
 The phenotyping of the breeding lines for Maruca is being done in the host countries with funding from USAID through African Agricultural Technology Foundation (AATF).
-The Ghana and Burkina Faso breeders and Dr. Prince Addae, Director of AATF, Abuja, Nigeria, received extensive hands-on training at UCR in March 2014 and will be further trained in March 2015 using their own datasets under this objective.
+The Ghana and Burkina Faso breeders and Dr. Prince Addae, Project Manager of AATF, Abuja, Nigeria, received extensive hands-on training at UCR in March 2014 and 2015, and they will be further trained in using their own datasets under this objective.
 The genotyping will mostly follow the same protocol as outlined under the Objective 1 work.
 We will use leaf samples from young screenhouse grown plants in the phenotyping and crossing blocks for DNA extraction in Burkina Faso and Ghana.
 Following shipping, the DNA samples will be SNP assayed by LGC Genomics for KASP or USC for iSelect and the genotype data sent to UCR for quality checking.
 The genotype data will be analyzed for molecular scores using Backcross Selector software.
+In Ghana, DNA extraction has been completed to conduct genotyping in FY15 -FY16.

 2.2.
 We plan to capitalize on the previous Pulse CRSP breeding effort by completing the release requirements of several advanced breeding lines that are in the final stages of performance testing in Burkina Faso, Senegal and California.
-Specifically, in Senegal three large white grain type cowpeas (at least 25 g /100 grains) developed by Dr. Cisse were approved for release by the national variety release committee in May 2014.
+Specifically, in Senegal five large white grain type cowpeas (new variety names Lisard, Thieye, Leona, Kelle and Sam, with at least 25 g /100 grains) developed by Dr. Cisse are being processed for release approval by the national variety release committee during 2015.
 These were performance tested in 20 on-farm demonstration trials in main season FY13, and the data combined with performance data from 2011 and 2012 to support the formal release.
 The demonstration trials were conducted in the northern cowpea zone (Louga, Mekhe, Thilmakha).
-Breeder Seed is being used in 2014 for Foundation Seed development.
-Dr. Cisse will continue with Foundation Seed production in the FY15 off-season (October - April) using sites at Bambey and Thilmakha.
-The Foundation Seed will be used by Certified Seed producers in the main season 2015, with training inputs from Dr. Cisse.
+Dr. Cisse will continue with Foundation Seed production in the FY15 and FY16 seasons using sites at Bambey.
+The Foundation Seed will be used by Certified Seed producers in the main season 2016, with training inputs from Dr. Cisse.
+BC4F3 lines of Melakh with Striga resistance will be available for evaluation during FY 16 main season.